pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 ### DML On Child Table

-On Child Table Insert Or Update, need to Find FK column value whether exist in Parent table:
+On Child Table Insert Or Update, need to Find FK column value whether exist in reference table:

-1. Get parent table info by table name.
+1. Get reference table info by table name.
-2. Get related fk index of parent table.
+2. Get related fk index of reference table.
-3. tiny optimize, check fk column value exist in parent table cache(map[string(index_key)]struct).
+3. tiny optimize, check fk column value exist in reference table cache(map[string(index_key)]struct).
-3. Get related row in parent.
+3. Get related row in reference.
   - Construct index key and then use snapshot `Iter` and `Seek` API to scan.
 If the index is unique and only contain foreign key columns, use snapshot `Get` API.
     - `Iter` default scan batch size is 256, need to set 2 to avoid read unnecessary data.
 4. compact column value to make sure exist.
-5. put column value into parent fk column value cache.
+5. put column value into reference fk column value cache.

 check order should check unique/primary key constrain first: